ottenwbe/pi-gen-environment/README.md

 Docker uses a temporary folder as volume to build the image.
 The folder location can be changed with the build option __tmp-folder__, which is set to "${PWD}/tmp" by default.

-Note: the type of the tmp directory needs to be changed on SELinux
+Note: the type of the workspace directory needs to be changed on SELinux

     chcon -Rt svirt_sandbox_file_t "${PWD}/tmp"